 Should I grade language-related errors more leniently?

 - Be clear about how you will assess student work.
 For example, provide clear expectations, rubrics, and guidelines to determine whether students have met the broader course learning outcomes.
-For specific ideas on how to give feedback on writing, see tips for Assessing Writing from the Writing for International Students website.

 - When grading work from multilingual students, it is important to differentiate when a student has not met the learning outcomes versus when they may simply be demonstrating a written or spoken “accent” in their work.
 Some specific examples of accent in writing are provided in this handout on Student Referral Best Practices.